 In 2015-16 Treasury established an Asset and Liability Committee (ALCO) to help the Government ensure the appropriate forums are established to facilitate financial management reform.

-Independent members provide expertise on the management of market, credit and operations risk.
-With this expertise, and that of other members of the ALCO, the Government will receive advice on key decisions regarding the State’s assets and liabilities.
+The mission of the ALCO is to apply a whole-of-government lens to the State’s financial risks and enable informed decisions to achieve an efficient balance of risk and return.
+The ALCO draws on wide sector experience by including representatives from NSW Treasury, NSW Treasury Corporation (TCorp), the Department of Finance, Services and Innovation and icare.
+With this expertise the Government will receive advice on key decisions regarding the State’s assets and liabilities.
 This is a first for a government agency but is considered best practice in other organisations.

 The Government will continue to draw upon commercial best practice where appropriate, to ensure a strong, disciplined and whole-of-government approach to the management of balance sheet and fiscal risks.